spojit-flow/spojit-docs/docs/user-guide/services/parallel-gateway.md

   E --> F
   F{JOIN} --> G[End]
 ```
+___
+### Configuration

+When added to the canvas the `fork` parallel gateway service will be automatic and not require any further configuration.

 !!! tip "Tip"

     The parallel gateway does not specifically need a `join` in order to work and will finish without any issues.
 The `join` makes a synchronous workflow outside of parallel processing by waiting until all parallel routes are complete before continuing (similar to async/await in JS).
-Omitting the join will lead to an asynchronous workflow where routes could continue in any order.
+Omitting the `join` will lead to an asynchronous workflow where routes could continue in any order.

 ??? spojit-example "Example configuration and mapping"